martenjaani/kyber-counter-task/README.md

 ## Submission

-1. Fork this repository.
+1. Clone this repository

-2. Solve the task laid out by the tests.
-Commit and publish code.
+2. Solve task laid out by the tests.
+Commit and zip the task files.

-3. Invite persons described in the task e-mail as members to your repository.
-Do not make your repository public.
+3. Submit your task according to the instructions sent to you via e-mail.

 ## Evaluation